Phenyo2020/NYTimes/README.md

 The apk file is available for download under the [releases] tab.

-You will require latest version of Android Studio 3.0 (or newer) to be able to build the app To build this project, use the "gradlew build" command or use "Import Project" in Android Studio or Alternatively download this repo and extract it to your computer to Import it to your android studio
+You will require latest version of Android Studio 3.0 (or newer) to be able to build the app To build this project, use the "gradlew build" command or use "Import Project" in Android Studio

 STEPS

 The app can be installed and tested in 5 steps:

 Install Android Studio on your machine.